Founder and Director

 Born and raised in New York City, Michelle joined the staff in 2009, after volunteering for over a year.
 Her responsibilities include recruiting new supporters, overseeing CAS's fundraising efforts, increasing public awareness of CAS, and planning special events.
 Prior to CAS, Michelle spent over a decade as a public interest lawyer, with a focus on environmental justice litigation and policy initiatives.
 When she's not at the farm, Michelle can be found in New York City with her partner and their four rescued cats, where she obsessively practices samurai sword fighting and kickboxing.
 She also enjoys off-road mountain biking and white water rafting.

-Jennifer grew up traveling between the rural desert ranches of New Mexico and the neat tree-lined streets of Connecticut, rarely seen without a dog, cat, pony, steer or gerbil and sometimes an inter-species combo.
-After high school, she chose the urban jungle of NYC for college and stayed there for 20 years, mostly in Brooklyn.
-For more than a decade, Jennifer worked in the children's publishing and on her weekends, she volunteered as an animal educator for kids, bringing snakes and ferrets to those whose only exposure to nature were trees planted in sidewalks.
-Jennifer finally made the move Upstate to her natural ecosystem in 2012 where she now lives with her two very mod black and white rescue cats.
-When she isn't at the Sanctuary, Jennifer likes to read and dance and get lost in the online world of cute animal videos.
+Jennifer chose the urban jungle of NYC for college and lived there for 20 years, mostly in Brooklyn.
+For more than a decade, Jennifer worked in the children's publishing and on her weekends, she volunteered as an animal educator for kids, bringing chickens and ferrets to those whose only exposure to nature were trees planted in sidewalks.
+Jennifer made the move Upstate in 2012 where she now lives with her two rescue cats.
+When she isn't at the Sanctuary, Jennifer likes to read and dance and watch cute animal videos.

 A small business owner/manager for many years, Kathy joined the CAS crew part-time in 2006.
 She has served in many different volunteer and staff roles since then, and we are thrilled to have her join us full-time!
 As Farm Manager, Kathy oversees the daily care of all of our animals and manages barn staff and volunteers.
 Kathy lives in Catskill with her beloved dogs, ducks, and cats.
 In her free time she enjoys hiking, reading, watching movies, gardening, and talking to her favorite person: her 22 year old daughter.